snowden0/cms/docs/config/environments.md

 ![A volume’s Base URL setting](../images/volume-base-url-setting.jpg)

-Only the environment variable’s name will be stored in your database or project config, so this is a great way to set setting values that may change per-environment, or contain sensitive information.
+Only the environment variable’s name will be stored in your database or project config, so this is a great way to set values that may change per-environment, or contain sensitive information.

 ::: tip
 Plugins can add support for environment variables and aliases in their settings as well.
 See [Environmental Settings](../extend/environmental-settings.md) to learn how.